Temporal Graph Reconfiguration for Always-Connected Graphs: Introduction

-With this we define the \LCR problem: Given two always-connected temporal graphs $\gcal_1$ and $\gcal_2$, determine if it is possible to transform $\gcal_1$ into $\gcal_2$ by changing the time a single edge is active in each step, such that every intermediate temporal graph is always-connected.
+With this, we define the \LCRlong (\LCR) problem: Given two always-connected temporal graphs $\gcal_1$ and $\gcal_2$, determine if it is possible to transform $\gcal_1$ into $\gcal_2$ by changing the time at which a single temporal edge is active in each step, such that every intermediate temporal graph is always-connected.
 As an example, \cref{fig:example_reconfiguration} shows such a transformation between two temporal graphs.

-As the name suggests, this specific problem is not inherently temporal in that the temporal order of edges is not relevant but it serves as a good starting point for investigating temporal graph reconfiguration problems.
-However, this problem can also be applied to scenarios where the edges of a graph are partitioned into different layers and each layer must be connected.
-As a token example, consider a pipe network transporting various liquids across long distances.
-Different liquids naturally should not be mixed, so each pipe transports only one type of liquid.
-This partitions the pipes into layers, with one layer for each type of liquid.
-We can change the type of liquid transported by a pipe by closing and draining the pipe, adjusting the connections at the endpoints, and reopening the pipe.
-During this step, we must ensure that each layer is still connected.

-The first natural question to ask, given such a problem instance, is whether reconfiguration is even possible.
-See \cref{fig:counterexample_reconfigurability} for an example where reconfiguration is not possible.
-Towards answering this question, we first define reachability partitions of bridge edges (\Cref{sec:reachability_partition}).
-Bridges are significant because changing their label disconnects their snapshot, however, their reachability partitions provide some crucial insights for how a bridge edge can be turned into a non-bridge edge by reconfiguring other edges.

-We use this to construct an algorithm that can decide the problem in polynomial-time (\Cref{sec:decision_problem}).
-First, we use dynamic programming to determine for any other edge if (and how) it can be turned into a non-bridge.
+Our first result is a simple polynomial-time algorithm for the \LCR problem.
+Informally, we first define reachability partitions of bridge edges.
+Bridges are significant because changing their label disconnects their snapshot; however, their reachability partitions provide some crucial insights for how a bridge edge can be turned into a non-bridge edge by reconfiguring other edges.
+We use dynamic programming to determine, for any other edge, whether (and how) it can be turned into a non-bridge.
 If we identify an edge that is unchangeable no matter what reconfiguration happens before, and it has different labels in $\gcal_1$ and $\gcal_2$, reconfiguration is not possible.
-Otherwise, we repeatedly identify an edge that differs in $\gcal_1$ and $\gcal_2$ and apply the steps given by the DP in order to change the label of the differing edge.
-The trick here is to apply changes to $\gcal_1$ and $\gcal_2$ simultaneously so that we never increase the number of differences between them.
+Otherwise, we repeatedly identify an edge that differs between $\gcal_1$ and $\gcal_2$ and apply the dynamic programming steps to change the label of that edge.
+The trick here is to apply every change simultaneously to $\gcal_1$ and $\gcal_2$ in order to arrive at a canonical form for both graphs.
 This gives a reconfiguration sequence from both $\gcal_1$ and $\gcal_2$ to the same canonical labeling; Because every reconfiguration step is reversible, reversing the sequence from $\gcal_2$ to this canonical labeling yields a reconfiguration from $\gcal_1$ to $\gcal_2$.